AHanda94/Scripts/README.md

 one point to another).

 ## The Community
+Users can contribute to vLUME by uploading their own open-source code and communicate with other users through this repository.
+In this area, contributors are able to create new branches and request pulls, in order to develop a sub-project that can later be committed and merged to the main branch.

 ## First provided scripts
 We include four scripts however it is our hope that we will nucleate communities to develop and share their own,